seanbetts/genai-marketing-benchmarks/README.md

 - Mistral (Mistral-7B, Mixtral-8x7B, Mixtral-8x22B)
 - Microsoft (Phi-3 Mini, Phi-3 Small, Phi-3 Medium)

-## Marketing Knowledge Testing Methodology
+## Testing Methodology - Marketing Knowledge
 The benchmarking methodology uses the [AI Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/e47e01beea79cfe87421e2dac49e64d499c240b4) prompt implementation.
 Below is an example of the prompt used to ask the multiple choice questions:

 Choose the correct answer for the following multiple-choice question.
 ANSWER ONLY with a SINGLE letter of the correct choice.<br><br>